 For some moms, that first meeting is nothing but instant, overwhelming joy.
 But for others, that emotional connection isn’t quite so immediate.

-“The bonding experience is really different for everybody,” says Sally Manion, a certified nurse-midwife at Northwest Hospital Midwives Clinic.
+“The bonding experience is really different for everybody,” says Sally Manion, a certified nurse-midwife at the Midwives Clinic at Northwest Outpatient Medical Center.
 “You hear a wide range of stories from ‘The moment the baby was put on my belly, I just fell in love’ to, ‘What is this wet, screaming thing they just put on me?’”

 Why such wildly different experiences?
 And is something wrong with you if you don’t feel an immediate connection?
 (Spoiler alert: It’s complicated and, no, of course not.)